LayerManager/layman/README.md

 - `docker-compose.production.yml` used for production (layman, redis, celery worker, flower)
 - `docker-compose.dependencies.yml` optionally used for production (GeoServer and PostgreSQL)

-Another part of settings is in `.env.*` files, also separate for development, testing, and production.
+Another part of settings is in `.env.*` files, also separately for development, testing, and production.
 See especially Layman settings and Flask settings.
 Remember layman is dockerized, so connection parameters such as host names and port numbers must be set according to docker-compose configuration.

-These settings are brought to python and extended by [layman_settings.py](src/layman_settings.py).
+Settings from `.env.*` are brought to python and extended by [layman_settings.py](src/layman_settings.py).

 ## Test
 :warning: It will delete